ghousseyn/phiber-myo/README.md

  Options:

+ 	app		Creates a new Phiber application

+		 Usage:

+		 myo app <appname>

+		 Options:

+		 --app-path		Specify the application path

  	entity		Creates an entity file or generate entities from db with -g

 		 Usage: